JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 * This example shows how `dependsOn` relations can be defined in the build script.
 However, the Kotlin Gradle plugin creates source sets and sets up these relations by default, so you don't need to do so manually.
 * `dependsOn` relations are declared separately from the `dependencies {}` block in build scripts.
-  This is because `dependsOn` is not a regular dependency; instead, it is a specific relation among Kotlin source sets necessary for sharing code across different targets.
+  This is because `dependsOn` is not a regular dependency; instead, it is a specific relation between Kotlin source sets necessary for sharing code across different targets.

-You cannot use `dependsOn` to express regular dependencies on a published library or another Gradle project.
+You cannot use `dependsOn` to declare regular dependencies on a published library or another Gradle project.
 For example, you can't set up `commonMain` to depend on the `commonMain` of the `kotlinx-coroutines-core` library or call `commonTest.dependsOn(commonMain)`.